 Avoiding overeating or eating too quickly: Eating large meals makes it difficult for the lower esophageal sphincter (LES) to close properly.
 The LES acts as a valve that separates the food pipe from the stomach and stops acid from rising.
 Eating too quickly can also contribute to heartburn.

 Sit up straight: Other eating habits that can reduce the risk of getting heartburn include sitting up straight to eat and waiting at least 2 to 3 hours after eating before lying down.

 Wearing loose clothing: Tight-fitting clothing puts pressure on the stomach.

 Quitting smoking: There is a clear link between smoking and GERD.

 Raising the head of the bed: People who experience acid reflux at night may benefit from raising the head of their bed with blocks or wooden wedges.

 See a doctor for acid reflux that lasts more than 2 weeks.

 If lifestyle changes do not help acid reflux, medication is usually the next treatment option.
 Some common prescription and OTC medications include:

-- Proton pump inhibitors (PPIs): These medications are stronger than H-2-receptor blockers, and block acid production for longer periods of time.
-This allows the damaged tissue in the food pipe time to heal.
+Proton pump inhibitors (PPIs): These medications are stronger than H-2-receptor blockers and block acid production for longer periods of time.
+This allows any damaged tissue in the food pipe time to heal.
 PPIs are available over the counter or on prescription.

 Surgery for acid reflux and GERD